The Sontaran Experiment: Broadcast and reception

 The two episodes were combined into a single 50 minute omnibus broadcast on BBC1 at 6:25 pm on 9 July 1976 and was seen by 8.2 million viewers.
 The story received criticism from Mary Whitehouse (of the National Viewers' and Listeners' Association) for its depiction of "helpless adults in a state of terror".

 Paul Cornell, Martin Day, and Keith Topping wrote in The Discontinuity Guide (1995) that the serial "succeeds despite its obvious limitations".
 They praised the look of the all-video location recording, but commented that "neither the robot nor the deflection of the Marshal's invasion plans are wholly convincing".
 In The Television Companion (1998), David J. Howe and Stephen James Walker said that the premise of a Sontaran surveying humans before conquering the Earth was "silly", but they praised the "atmosphere and imagery" achieved with tension, location filming, and direction.
 In 2010, Patrick Mulkern of Radio Times described The Sontaran Experiment as "short, taut and sadistic" and wrote that "impetus and panache prevail over problems with plot logic".
 DVD Talk's Stuart Galbraith gave the serial three and half out of five stars, writing that its "best assets are its appropriately confined telling".

 Commercial releases

 In print

 A novelisation of this serial was written by Ian Marter, who appeared in the serial as the Doctor's companion Harry.
 It was published by Target Books in November 1978.
 The novelisation differs from the TV version by having the travellers arrive in the TARDIS.
 The Sontaran plan here does not involve war with the Rutans but a planned conquest in alliance with another clone species.

 Home media

 The Sontaran Experiment was released on VHS in October 1991 as a double video with Genesis of the Daleks.
-In October 2006, it was released on DVD on its own or part of the Bred for War box set, along with The Time Warrior, The Invasion of Time and The Two Doctors.
+In October 2006, it was released on DVD on its own and then two years later as part of the Bred for War box set, along with The Time Warrior, The Invasion of Time and The Two Doctors.